animaone/castlevania-64-camera-routine/README.md

 The only modification was adding the D-pad rotation to the camera rotation in a separate function.
 Very ingenious idea 🤔.

-If I can find the function that reads the joystick to generate these rotation values, I would be halfway there.
+If I could find the function that reads the joystick to generate these rotation values, I would be halfway there.

 For now, here's the automatic camera routine for the curious.